Icinga/icinga2/doc/1-about.md

 file writers on disk (`statusdata`).
 Unlike Icinga 1.x the [daemon reload](#differences-1x-2-real-reload) happens asynchronously.
 A child daemon validates the new configuration, the parent process is still doing checks, replicating cluster events, triggering alert notifications, etc. If the configuration validation is ok, all remaining events are synchronized and the child process continues as normal.
 The DB IDO configuration dump and status/historical event updates also runs asynchronously in a queue not blocking the core anymore.
-The configuration validation itself runs in paralell allowing fast verification checks.
+The configuration validation itself runs in parallel allowing fast verification checks.
 That way you are not blind (anymore) during a configuration reload and benefit from a real scalable architecture.